etenaflame/love/README.md

 study eng
 1 2 3 to git hub lol
 today i wait u
-for market  open or close gap
+for market  open or close gap pli
 70 to open 30 to colose
 and i wish 1 year i get million and i can plan to buy home